Children’s Council SF Data Breach Affects 12k People

 The incident began on Aug.
 3, 2025, when Children’s Council of San Francisco experienced a network disruption.
 Cybersecurity experts were engaged to investigate, and it was determined that an unknown actor had accessed and acquired certain data without authorization.

 A third-party vendor was then brought in to conduct a comprehensive review of the affected data to determine the scope of personal information involved.
-After a detailed analysis, the organization confirmed the full extent of the breach and began notifying affected individuals as quickly as possible.

 Children’s Council of San Francisco's response